BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to parabolic PDEs

 General conditions on the coefficients $\mu$ and $\sigma$ guaranteeing existence of a unique strong solution of \eqref{eq:sde} are well known.
 Strong existence and uniqueness hold when $\mu$ and $\sigma$ are Lipschitz continuous, but also for much rougher coefficients.
 For instance, $\ref{a4}$ already implies \ref{a5} when $\sigma$ is a constant and non-zero, see \cite{MeMo17}.
 We further refer to \cite{bah2007, Ver81, KR05,Menou-Ouk-Tan} as well as \cite[Chapter 1]{Cher-Engl05} and the references therein for other conditions.
-The point here is that we obtain existence of \eqref{edpinitiale} under much weaker regularity conditions than the standard Lipschitz continuity conditions usually assumed. \end{remark} The following lemma will be needed to show that the function $v$ defined above is continuous. \begin{lemma} Assume that $H:[0,T]\times\mathbb{R}\times\mathbb{R}^d\to \mathbb{R}$ is convex in the last two components $(y,z)$ and that \ref{a1} is satisfied.
-Let $(\xi^{t,x})$ be a bounded family of $\sigma(W_r - W_t, t\le r\le T)$-measurable and strictly positive random variables such that $\xi^{t^n,x^n}\to \xi^{t,x}$ $\P$-a.s. for all $(t^n,x^n)\to (t,x)$.
-Then, $(t,x)\mapsto Y_{t}^{t,x}$ is continuous, where $(Y^{t,x}_s, Z^{t,x}_s)_{s\in [t,T]}$ solves BSDE$( \xi^{t,x},H)$. \end{lemma} \begin{proof} Let $(t^n,x^n)\to (t,x)$, and assume without loss of generality that $t^n\downarrow t$.
-It follows by Proposition \ref{prop:duality} that for every $(t,x) \in [0,T]\times\mathbb{R}$, the solution $(Y^{t,x},Z^{t,x})$ of BSDE$(\xi^{t,x},H)$ admits the representation
+The point here is that we obtain existence of \eqref{edpinitiale} under much weaker regularity conditions than the standard Lipschitz continuity conditions usually assumed. \end{remark} The following lemma will be needed to show that the function $v$ defined above is continuous. \begin{lemma} Assume that $H:[0,T]\times\mathbb{R}\times\mathbb{R}^d\to \mathbb{R}$ is convex in the last two components and that \ref{a2} is satisfied.
+Let $(\xi^{t,x})$ be a bounded family of $\sigma(W_r - W_t, t\le r\le T)$-measurable and strictly positive random variables.
+Assume moreover that for every sequence $(t^n,x^n)$ converging to $(t,x)$, it holds $\xi^{t^n,x^n}\to \xi^{t,x}$ $\P$-a.s.
+Then, $(t,x)\mapsto Y_{t}^{t,x}$ is continuous, where $(Y^{t,x}_s, Z^{t,x}_s)_{s\in [t,T]}$ solves BSDE$( \xi^{t,x},H)$. \end{lemma}